dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 <xref:Microsoft.Maui.Controls.Shapes.Rectangle> defines the following properties:

-- `RadiusX`, of type `double`, which is the x-axis radius that's used to round the corners of the rectangle.
+- <xref:Microsoft.Maui.Controls.Shapes.Rectangle.RadiusX>, of type `double`, which is the x-axis radius that's used to round the corners of the rectangle.
 The default value of this property is 0.0.
-- `RadiusY`, of type `double`, which is the y-axis radius that's used to round the corners of the rectangle.
+- <xref:Microsoft.Maui.Controls.Shapes.Rectangle.RadiusY>, of type `double`, which is the y-axis radius that's used to round the corners of the rectangle.
 The default value of this property is 0.0.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.